taoroalin/traverse-text/readme.md

 Fast note taking and sharing app inspired by Roam Research.

+A Roam Research clone focused on performance and shareability.

 # Mission

-Make your internet 10x+ faster.

-What does this mean exactly?
-It means making your experience of creating, browsing, sharing, and searching 10x faster.
-The main technologies behind this right now are _large scale client side text caching_ and _performance tuned JavaScript_.

-How is the 10x dream achievable?
-JavaScript, which is engineered to run bloated frameworks, is now able to search through gigabytes of text per second.
-Fast internet connections, which normally transfer megabytes of dead weight JavaScript, can instead ship megabytes of related information to your computer up front and make it searchable instantaneously.
-It's possible to render 60 different pages of text per second, and open a link in as long as it takes to type 1 character into a terminal.

-Basically what it does: In the same compute + bandwidth a React site uses to render a text field, you download every public writing made by any of your friends, search it, and pretty-print the result.
+Write, share, and read linked documents 10x faster.

+What that will look like: Open Traverse Text and start writing in half a second.
+Never lose your flow state to slow page loads, renders, queries, edits.
+Share pages *that run just as fast as a static blog*.
+Write for years without the software slowing down.

+How is 10x performance achievable?
+Because other tools spend *1 billion cpu cycles* to render a simple page.
+Why is that?
+Are there a billion letters on the page?
+No. Are there a billion pixels in your screen?
+No. Are those projects (and their dependencies) made by tens of thousands of low-quality developers, each of whom spends 100,000 of your cpu cycles?
+Yes.

 # Why did I make Micro Roam?

 I love Roam Research.
-I think that sort of freeform, linked text should be the default for everything we write.
-However, Roam Research doesn't have the engineering quality to be that default for most people, and from my conversations with them, the team at Roam is not heading in that direction.
+I think that sort of freeform, linked text should be the default for all writing.
+However, Roam Research doesn't scale to large documents, and isn't quick to share.
+From my conversations with them, these issues are not a priority for Roam Research, and thus I am solving them myself.

 # The Stack